-- The stated residency requirement, in effect between 1952 and 1986, applied only to parents of individuals born outside the United States.
+- The above-stated residency requirement, in effect between 1952 and 1986, applied only to parents of individuals born outside the United States.

 Therefore Barack Obama is, in fact, a U.S. citizen.
 But some still argue he's not a natural-born citizen.
 The reasons have to do with the disputed meaning of "natural born."

 'Natural born' vs. 'native born'